QuackenbushLab/FERRET_paper_scripts/README.md

 -  **jaccard_plot:** Path to the PDF file where you wish to plot Jaccard bars
 -  **indegree_plot:** Path to the PDF file where you wish to plot In-Degree bars
 -  **outdegree_plot:** Path to the PDF file where you wish to plot Out-Degree bars

+## Running Time Evaluation for HTAN

+FILL IN